Nurse Practitioner Interview Questions

 How do you deal with a difficult patient?

-As a Nurse Practitioner, you will be responsible for other medical staff on your shifts.
-How have your past leadership roles prepared your for this position?
+As a nurse practitioner, you will be responsible for other medical staff on your shifts.
+How have your past leadership roles prepared you for this position?

 How do you keep up to date with current medical procedures?